kanidm/kanidm/book/src/integrations/sssd.md

 ldap_access_filter = (memberof=idm_all_accounts@idm.example.com)

 # Set the home dir override.
 Kanidm does not support configuration of homedirs as an
 # attribute, and will use the uid number of the account.
-This is because user's can
+This is because users can
 # change their uid at anytime, so you must have home directories configured in a stable
 # way that does not change.
 #